Skip to content

 Content policy

-This policy is for our curated shortcuts, and how they should look like.
+This policy is for our curated shortcuts and how they should look.

 Note that you can add any shortcut to your user repository, completely ignoring this policy.

-Caveat: You might note that many curated shortcuts at this moment don't match the listed criteria.
-This is because Trovu's first version (named Serchilo) has existed since 2005, with user-created shortcuts available since 2007, and this policy started to be written in 2023.
-Thus, the goal is to finally define some standards and then slowly applying them, with as little as possible breaking of existing user habits.
+Caveat: You may notice that many curated shortcuts do not currently match the listed criteria.
+This is because Trovu's first version (named Serchilo) has existed since 2005, with user-created shortcuts available since 2007, while this policy only started being written in 2023.
+The goal is therefore to define standards and then apply them gradually, while breaking existing user habits as little as possible.

 Shortcuts